Dry bags sound pretty straight forward but they can be a minefield.

-I can get a pair of heavy wetsuit boots or Cag’s, jumpers, gloves, hats and a buff in one.
+I can get a pair of heavy wetsuit boots or Cag, Jumper, gloves and a hat in one.

-For camping you probably want to vary between: 10l and 30l.
+For camping you probably want to use several: 10l and 30l.
 Don’t go too large as it is better to have a few smaller bags, but not too many.
 Larger bags are also harder to keep waterproof.